 Cost of Ownership

-Maintenance should be relatively affordable for a car of this kind, with intervals every year or 18,000 miles.
+Service intervals are every year or 18,000 miles.
 Three or five year pre-paid servicing packages are available to help you budget ahead.
 If you pay extra for the useful ‘On Call with App’ remote connectivity system, this Volvo can be programmed to autonomously realise when a service is due, then automatically book it for you at a dealership of your choice.
 Finally, we’ll tell you that the warranty is the usual three year, 60,000 mile package.